xregistry/spec/message/spec.md

   - Mutually exclusive with the `schema` attribute.
   - If present, `schemaformat` MUST be present.

-### Metadata Formats and Message Bindings
+### Metadata Envelopes and Message Protocols

-This section defines the metadata formats and message bindings that are directly supported by this specification.
+This section defines the metadata envelopes and message protocols that are directly supported by this specification.

-Metadata formats lean on a protocol-neutral metadata definition like CloudEvents.
-Message bindings lean on a message model definition of a specific protocol like AMQP or MQTT or Kafka.
+Metadata envelopes lean on a protocol-neutral metadata definition like CloudEvents.
+Message protocols lean on a message model definition of a specific protocol like AMQP or MQTT or Kafka.

-A message can use either a metadata `format`, a message `binding`, or both.
+A message can use either a metadata `envelope`, a message `protocol`, or both.

-If a message only uses a metadata format, any implicit protocol bindings defined by the format apply.
-For instance, a message definition that uses the "CloudEvents/1.0" format but no explicit `binding` implicitly applies to all protocols for which CloudEvents bindings exist, and using the respective protocol binding rules.
+If a message only uses a metadata `envelope`, any implicit protocol bindings defined by the envelope apply.
+For instance, a message definition that uses the "CloudEvents/1.0" envelope but no explicit `protocol` implicitly applies to all protocols for which CloudEvents bindings exist, and using the respective protocol binding rules.

-If a message uses both a metadata `format` and a message `binding`, the message binding rules apply over the metadata format rules.
-For instance, if a message definition uses the "CloudEvents/1.0" format and an "AMQP/1.0" binding, then the implicit protocol bindings of the "CloudEvents/1.0" format are overridden by the "AMQP/1.0" binding rules.
+If a message uses both a metadata `envelope` and a message `protocol`, the message binding rules apply over the metadata envelope rules.
+For instance, if a message definition uses the "CloudEvents/1.0" envelope and an "AMQP/1.0" protocol, then the implicit protocol bindings of the "CloudEvents/1.0" envelope are overridden by the "AMQP/1.0" protocol rules.

-If a message uses only a message `binding`, only the metadata constraints defined by the message binding rules apply.
+If a message uses only a message `protocol`, only the metadata constraints defined by the message `protocol` rules apply.

 #### Common properties

 The following properties are common to all messages with headers/properties/attributes constraints:

-##### `required` (REQUIRED)
+##### `required`

 - Type: Boolean
 - Description: Indicates whether the property is REQUIRED to be present in a